 Bushranger Captain Starlight may be one of Australia’s most famous cattle thieves, but we think the majestic rock formation he discovered is what really deserves a moment in the spotlight.
 55km north-west of Longreach, Captain Starlight’s lookout is a 20 minute hike from the bottom and on a clear day provides unrivalled views over the town.

 Getting there is a little tricky, the roads are unsealed and usually off limits during wet season – so it’s 4WDs only.
 But the trek is well worth it, and the sunburnt country puts on a show with wild horses, pigs, emus and kangaroos entering the stage below while you watch from your front row seat.

-7. Dine at the Welcome Home Cafe and Tearoom
+7. Dine at the Welcome Home Cafe, Tearoom and Stonegrill

-The Welcome Home Cafe and Tearoom brings the moodiness of a modern saloon to Eagle Street, Longreach.
+The Welcome Home Cafe, Tearoom and Stonegrill brings the moodiness of a modern saloon to Eagle Street, Longreach.